 Notice that if you focus at a distance that is shorter than the hyperfocal distance, the depth of field far limit will not be at infinite.
 This will result into blurring the elements at the horizon (or furthest background elements like mountains or stars).

-In practice, as I explain in the article "How to shoot truly contagious Milky Way pictures", focusing exactly at the hyperfocal distance is very difficult.
-So you need to make sure that you’re focusing at a distance that is a bit larger than the hyperfocal.
+In practice, as I explain in our Milky Way photography guide, focusing exactly at the hyperfocal distance is very difficult.
+So you need to make sure that you're focusing at a distance that is a bit larger than the hyperfocal.
 Actually, not much larger, one foot (30cm) will do the job.
-It’s better to have a little bit less depth of field in front of the focus point rather than blurring the background elements.
+It's better to have a little bit less depth of field in front of the focus point rather than blurring the background elements.

 For example, in night photography, if you focus at a shorter distance than the hyperfocal, the depth of field far limit will not be at infinite, which will blur the stars.
 By focusing at a slightly larger distance, the depth of field near limit will be a bit further from the camera, but the stars will be perfectly in focus.